colindean/fillertext/README.md

 Patches welcome.
 Please file using Github issues.

-I sincerely thank Ashvith Shetty (@Ashvith) for modernizing the build system for this software in 2022.
+I sincerely thank [Ashvith Shetty](https://github.com/Ashvith) for modernizing the build system for this software in 2022.
 Things are a lot easier to handle now than they were in 2011!